Matt266/birthday-pcb-heart/README.md

 # PCB Heart As Birthday Present

-As birthday present for our mother my brother and I decided to create a heart-shaped PCB with a buzzer to play "happy birthday" and leds to look pretty.
+As birthday present for our mother my brother and I decided to create a heart-shaped PCB with a buzzer to play "happy birthday" and LEDs to look pretty.
 It also should be powered by battery.

+Two buttons allow cycling through brightness levels and to initiate the "happy birthday".

 <br><img align="center" width=500 height=auto src="Herz_Platine.jpg" alt="finished PCB" title="finished PCB"><br>